UnivEngineer/CoolScope/README.md

 Device has 4 buttons: [menu], [<], [>], [ok].

 Once powered up, you will see an info screen.
-It displays current temperature of variaous sensors, fans speed and duty, and additional info.
-You may scroll several info screens by pressing [<] [>] buttons.
+It displays current temperatures reported by sensors, fans speed and duty, and some additional info.
+You may scroll several info screens by pressing [<] and [>] buttons.
 Legend:

 A - ambient temperature, i.e. sensor inside the device.
 E - expternal temperature, i.e. external sensor connected via jack.
 M - mirror temperature.